AGRIVOLTAIC INFRASTRUCTURE

 Agrivoltaic systems as core component of Atlantic Canada's 2040 energy mix.
 300+ MW distributed capacity.
 Agricultural preservation integrated into energy policy.
 Regional food security strengthened.

-The Bottom Line: Decisions made in 2026-2027 determine whether Atlantic Canada solves the energy-agriculture collision or creates a permanent crisis.
-EnergyLane is ready to lead implementation.
-Governments need to move now.
+The Bottom Line: Decisions made in 2026-2027 will determine whether Atlantic Canada solves the energy-agriculture collision or creates a permanent crisis.
+EnergyLane exists to show that a dual-use path is possible.

-EnergyLane partners with governments, energy operators, agricultural enterprises, investors, researchers, and communities.
-Find the resources relevant to your organization.
+EnergyLane's dual-use agrivoltaic model is relevant to governments, energy operators, agricultural enterprises, investors, researchers, and communities.
+Explore the information most relevant to you.

 Technical Specifications